tailwindlabs/tailwindcss/source/docs/plugins.blade.md

 - `addVariant()`, for registering custom variants
 - `e()`, for escaping strings meant to be used in class names
 - `prefix()`, for manually applying the user's configured prefix to parts of a selector
+- `variants()`, for looking up values in the user's variants configuration
 - `config()`, for looking up values in the user's Tailwind configuration

 ## Adding utilities